logto-io/connectors/packages/connector-aliyun-sms/README.md

 ## Get started

 Aliyun is a primary cloud service provider in Asia, offering many cloud services, including SMS (short message service).
-Aliyun SMS Connector is a plugin provided by the Logto team to call the Aliyun SMS service, with the help of which Logto end-users can register and sign in to their Logto account via SMS verification code (or in other words, passcode).
+Aliyun SMS Connector is a plugin provided by the Logto team to call the Aliyun SMS service, with the help of which Logto end-users can register and sign in to their Logto account via SMS verification code.

 ## Set up a short message service in Aliyun SMS Console